 Dogs In Malaga:

 It was a bit rough trying to find a dog sitter on fb in Malaga.
 Luckily, our Airbnb host came through with an incredible website called ‘DogBuddy,’ which connects you to local dog walkers in the area.
-We were SUPER fortunate to stumble upon Virgina, a kind, gentle local, born in Malaga.
+We were SUPER fortunate to stumble upon Virgina, a kind, gentle local, born in the city.
 She has an adorable, cute little chihuahua named Kissie, who doesn’t fit the stereotype of the Chihuahua (she’s super shy and kind).
 For 10 Euros a day for dog sitting, you can’t beat the price and the service.

 Transport of Dogs in Spain

 Sadly, Spain isn’t the most dog friendly country.
 Some restaurants don’t allow dogs, but if you sit outside, then you’ll be good to go.
-Luckily, the weather is quite warm in Malaga, which makes sitting outside much easier to do.
+Luckily, the weather is quite warm, which makes sitting outside much easier to do.
 Dogs also aren’t allowed on the local buses or on Alsa Bus either, which was super unfortunate, so you’ll have to take the train, which is a bit more costly.